 Negro Spirituals were sung at religious services like a church or plantation houses.
 They were also sung at home or in the fields.

 After slavery was abolished, many African Americans formed professional choirs like the Fisk Jubilee Singers and Tuskegee Institute Choir.
 They were able to travel the world and perform spirituals, folk, and gospel music through concerts.

 White slave owners disapproved of the way slaves worshiped.
 Therefore, slaves had clandestine gatherings in places not designed for worship like fields, ravine, and living quarters.
 Spirituals served as a way to express the community’s new faith and its sorrows and hope.

 Many spirituals had some double entendre.
 There would be hidden messages in songs.
 For example, “Go down, Moses,” was a song used by Harriet Tubman to identify herself to slaves who might want to flee north.

 Negro Spirituals played a vital role in inspiring and giving a voice to the civil rights movement.
 Martin Luther King, Jr explained, “sing the freedom songs today for the same reason the slaves sang them because we too are in bondage and the songs add hope to our determination that ‘We shall overcome, Black and white together, we shall overcome someday.”

-History repeats itself.
-Like how slaves used spirituals to hold on to their sanity, form community, and escape bondage.
-Black people in the 1950s did the same.
-Spirituals have been a significant piece in Black rebellion and activism and will continue to be for generations.
+History has a way of repeating itself.
+African Slaves used spirituals to hold on to their sanity as they performed grueling work, worship, and escape bondage.
+Black people in the 1950s used spirituals to motivate themselves as they marched, in worship, and to escape the reality that was facing them.
+Negro Spirituals have had a significant place in Black rebellion and activism and will continue to be for generations.